junxit/us-congress-bills-112/metadata.md

 - 2011-05-13 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 754.
 - 2011-05-13 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H3293)
 - 2011-05-13 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2011-05-16 — Received in the Senate.
+- 2011-05-18 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 56.